apache/aurora/docs/design/command-hooks.md

 ## Changes

+4/30:
+* Rule exceptions are defined in JSON, and they are specified to be loaded from a URL, not from a local file.
+* Rule exceptions specify users, not roles.

+4/27:
 Major changes between this and the last version of this proposal.
 * Command hooks can't be declared in a configuration file.
 There's a simple reason why: hooks run before a command's implementation is invoked.